zh1peng/ManualQC/README.md

 ### Release notes:
 2017-10-09 ManualQC v1.0 Released

-2017-10-10 Tiny bug fixed; Typo corrected
+2017-10-10 Tiny bug fixed/Typo corrected

+2017-10-11 Feature request for saving ICs removed dataset temporarily for the cases that a dataset needs remove QC first and inspect bad trials.:microscope:

 ### Breif Manual
 #### Step0.
 Add eeglab in Matlab path
 Add manualqc in Matlab path
 Run manualqc

 #### Step1.
 Search datasets using a regular expression.
 1. Enter a regular expression.
 One example is shown in the info panel.
 Type doc regexp to see more examples.
-  [Our lab is using ^Final\w*.set as ‘Final’ is added as prefix on pre-processed data]
+  [Our lab is using `^Final\w*.set` as ‘Final’ is added as prefix on pre-processed data]
 2. Paste or select data directory.
 3. Click search.